Touristic Bus Barcelona

 These are valid on all means of transport (Metro, Bus network, Ferrocarrils de la Generalitat urban lines, Renfe’s Rodalies train network and the TRAM).

-In my opinion, this is the most interesting card as it can be used by different people and the price is very reasonable.
+In our opinion, T-10 card is the most interesting Transport fares Barcelona as it can be used by different people and the price is very reasonable.

 There are other travelcards for longer periods of time, although these would be for people living in Barcelona rather than tourists.